umputun/tg-spam/README.md

       --message.startup=            startup message [$MESSAGE_STARTUP]
-      --message.spam=               spam message (default: this is spam) [$MESSAGE_SPAM] --message.dry=                spam dry message (default: this is spam (dry mode)) [$MESSAGE_DRY] --message.warn=               warn message (default: You've violated our rules and this is your first and last warning.
+      --message.spam=               spam message (default: this is spam) [$MESSAGE_SPAM] --message.dry=                spam dry message (default: this is spam (dry mode)) [$MESSAGE_DRY] --message.warn=               warning message (default: You've violated our rules and this is your first and last warning.
 Further violations will lead to permanent access denial.
 Stay compliant or face the consequences!) [$MESSAGE_WARN]

 server:
       --server.enabled              enable web server [$SERVER_ENABLED]